-- 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings 🛣 .

-- 3. Click System Settings.

-- 4. Click Apache Tomcat Settings - Click Edit. - 6.
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings 🇱 . - 3.
+Click System Settings.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+Click Apache Tomcat Settings 🚈 . - 5.
+Click Edit. - 6.
 Select Change the SSL certificate used for HTTPS and click Next. - 7.
 Follow the onscreen instructions to upload or create an SSL certificate. - 8.
 Restart Tomcat for the changes to take effect.
 For instructions on how to restart Tomcat, see the following Knowledge Base article: Starting and Stopping Tomcat